nguyenyou/scalawind/README.md

 > This library is still very early and not production-ready yet, use at your own risk.

-The idea is very simple, you can generate typesafe scala code from tailwind config file and use them in a typesafe way.
+The idea is very simple, you can generate typesafe scala code from tailwind config file and use tailwind utility classes in a typesafe way.

 ```scala
 import scalawind.*